sablier-labs/docs/docs/guides/lockup/examples/08-pull-vesting-data.md

 }
 ```

-I hope this guide was helpful to you.
+We hope you have found this guide helpful.
 If you have a use case that is not covered here, please reach out to us on
-[Discord](https://discord.sablier.com) and we will be happy to help you with your requirements.
+[Discord](https://discord.sablier.com), and we will assist you.